IPS-Eye-White

 Covering an area large enough to accommodate the whole of Paris' Notre Dame Cathedral, the size and splendor of the Great Hypostyle Hall is enough to astound even the most jaded observer.
 The central nave is supported by twelve huge columns which are 21 meters (70 ft) high...
 These columns support a system of architraves and huge windows with massive stone grilles reaching a total height of around 20 meters (70 ft), similar to that of a Medieval cathedral.
 Flanking the nave are a further 122 columns, 12 meters (40 ft) high with closed-bud papyrus capitals.
 [06]

-And yes, I do understand that architecture is strictly a matter of windows, doors, bricks, roof styles, columns etc. but we are supposed to be a group of people called to be separate from the world around us.
-Yet we have wasted time, resources, and enormous fortunes doing exactly what every heathen culture in the world does - build religious monuments, one more grand then the next.
+In other words, the Christian basilica mirrored the style of the temple of the Egyptian God Amun-Re.
+And yes, I do understand that architecture is strictly a matter of windows, doors, bricks, roof styles, columns etc. However, we are supposed to be a group of people called to be separate from the world around us.
+Yet we have wasted time, resources, and enormous fortunes doing exactly what every heathen culture in the world does - build religious monuments one more grand then the next.
+In complete contrast whatever money members of the early church had was not wasted on extravagant buildings but, as the book of Acts tells us,

-In complete contrast whatever money members of the early church had was not wasted on extravagant buildings, but as the book of Acts tells us "not one of them claimed that anything belonging to him was his own, but all things were common property to them" (Acts 4:32) and that they actually sold their property and possessions sharing the proceeds with those that had need.
+"not one of them claimed that anything belonging to him was his own, but all things were common property to them" (Acts 4:32) and that they actually sold their property and possessions sharing the proceeds with those that had need.
 (Acts 2:44-45)

-However this is far from the end of the story.
+In any case, this is far from the end of the story.

 The Edict of Thessalonica

-Some 40 years after Constantine died in 337, Theodosius the Great became the last emperor to rule over both the eastern and the western halves of the Roman Empire.
-In a vigorous effort to do away with paganism in 325 A.D he convened what we know as the First Council of Nicaea to establish the universal norm for Christian orthodoxy.
+Some 40 years after Constantine died in 337 Theodosius the Great became the last emperor to rule over both the eastern and the western halves of the Roman Empire.
+In a vigorous effort to do away with paganism in 325 A.D, he convened what we know as the First Council of Nicaea to establish the universal norm for Christian orthodoxy.
 Unfortunately the proceedings were very influenced by three theologians from the province of Cappadocia.
 All three were mystics (two of them pioneered the rules of monastic life) and were formally trained in Greek philosophy which they introduced into Christianity and which have been accepted as a standard of orthodoxy ever since.
 DETAILS

 After the empire split Gratian (Theodosius' counterpart in the west) took steps toward legal persecution of heretics.
-This was followed soon after by the jointly issued Edict of Thessalonica, delivered on 27 February 380 by Theodosius I, Gratian, and his half brother Valentinian II.
+This was followed soon after by the jointly issued Edict of Thessalonica, delivered on 27 February 380 by Theodosius I, Gratian and his half brother Valentinian II.

 Emperors Gratian, Valentinian And Theodosius Augusti.
 Edict To The People Of Constantinople.